 Kyoto Hikizome Dye (引き染め）

-One of Takaokaya's Japanese traditional fabric collection "Hikizome".
+One of Takaokaya's Japanese traditional fabric collections "Hikizome".

 Hikizome (lit ‘pull dye’, 引き染め) is a traditional Japanese dye technique in which fabric is stretched tight, water is applied and then dye is applied by hand with a brush.
 Painting the dye into the wet fabric causes it to blur.
 This technique can also be known as bokashizame, (lit. ‘blur dye’).
 Horizontally, the fabric is stretched and pulled tight between the two ends of the dye workshop.
 This is about 15 meters in length.
 The fabric width is between 50 and 100 cm.